scholz-lab/GlowTracker/docs/software/tracking_explanation.md

 </figure>

-### Blurring
+## Blurring
 <p align="justify">
     The next step involves applying a blur to the image.
 It makes the image appear smoother, which is a desirable effect as it reduces the noise in the image.
 More specifically, it reduces the high-frequency components of the image and preserves the low-frequency components.
-The blur is applied to the image using the <code>cv2.GaussianBlur()</code> function, which applies a <i>Gaussian kernel</i> to the image.
+The blur is applied to the image using the <code>cv2.GaussianBlur()</code> function, which applies a <b>Gaussian kernel</b> to the image.
 The larger the kernel size, the more blur is applied to the image.
 </p>

 <figure class="center-figure">